kzchua1998/TensorRT-Optimized-YOLOv8-for-Real-Time-Object-Tracking-and-Counting/README.md

 If you have to use a lower version of `CUDA` and `TensorRT`, please read the relevant issues carefully !

-# Normal Usage

-If you get ONNX from origin [`ultralytics`](https://github.com/ultralytics/ultralytics) repo, you should build engine by yourself.

-You can only use the `c++` inference code to deserialize the engine and do inference.

-You can get more information in [`Normal.md`](docs/Normal.md) !

-Besides, other scripts won't work.

 # Export End2End ONNX with NMS